-Responsive search ads, now the default ad type for Google search ads, allow the creation of ads that closely match your potential customers’ searches.
+Responsive search ads (definition by Google), now the default ad type for Google search ads, allow the creation of ads that closely match your potential customers’ searches.
 To get there, Google automatically tests different RSA versions while taking into account all available text assets as well as possible text combinations.
 In doing so, Google identifies the best-performing ad copy, which will then be served on the SERP.
 Note: You can select particular settings dictating the way Google tests your ads.

 How do responsive search ads work?